rhel-labs/instruqt/satellite-advanced-testing/04-capsule/assignment.md

 ```

 This playbook creates the LCE named "Capsule Production" and the content view "RHEL9" which contains the RHEL9 BaseOS repository.

+__Note:__ For the purposes of this lab, all of this content has been seeded to the satellite server so the synchronization should take only a few minutes.

 Configure satellite.lab to replicate the Capsule Production lifecycle environment to capsule.lab
 ================================================================================================